brunoprudencio/weather-app-swift/README.md

 App built following the https://designcode.io tutorial.

-The app is under development, which I intend to implement more features like:
+The app is under development, which I intend to implement my own features ideas, like:

   - [ ] Add more than one city to retrieve weather data
   - [ ] Horizontal scroll, (similar like Instagram APP stories) to navigate through the cities you marked as favorite